adamjstevenson/adamjstevenson.github.io/_posts/2018-05-28-the-next-generation-of-enterprise-software.md

     </span>
   </div>
   <div class="col-md-11">
-    <a href="https://twilio.com" target="_blank">Twilio</a> offers a set of easy to use set of services that some of the <a href="https://customers.twilio.com" target="_blank">largest companies in the world</a> use to build voice, video, and SMS messaging into their applications.
+    <a href="https://twilio.com" target="_blank">Twilio</a> offers a set of easy to use services that some of the <a href="https://customers.twilio.com" target="_blank">largest companies in the world</a> leverage to build voice, video, and SMS messaging into their applications.
 I can't imagine how difficult it is to create and manage this internally, but I've integrated Twilio into applications in a few minutes.
   </div>
 </div>
 <div class="row topspace-md">